tsuzu/crossdeck/README.md

 - **Profile-Based Tabs**: Each tab can use a different profile/account
 - **Clean Interface**: Dark-themed, distraction-free browsing experience

+## Limitations

+- **WebAuthn/Passkeys**: Not supported due to Electron sandboxing limitations.
+Use traditional password authentication instead.

 ## Installation

 ```bash